Aurelian: Conquest of the Palmyrene Empire

 The route of Aurelian's campaign against Palmyra.

 In 272, Aurelian turned his attention to the lost eastern provinces of the empire, the Palmyrene Empire, ruled by Queen Zenobia from the city of Palmyra.
 Zenobia had carved out her own empire, encompassing Syria, Palestine, Egypt and large parts of Asia Minor.
 The Syrian queen cut off Rome's shipments of grain, and in a matter of weeks, the Romans started running low on bread.
-In the beginning, Aurelian had been recognized as Emperor, while Vaballathus, the son of Zenobia, held the title of rex and imperator ("king" and "supreme military commander"), but Aurelian decided to invade the eastern provinces as soon as he felt his army to be strong enough.
+In the beginning, Aurelian had been recognized as Emperor, while Vaballathus, the son of Zenobia, held the title of rex and imperator ("king" and "supreme military commander"), but Aurelian decided to invade the eastern provinces as soon as he felt his army was strong enough for the campaign.

 Asia Minor was recovered easily; every city but Byzantium and Tyana surrendered to him with little resistance.
 The fall of Tyana lent itself to a legend: Aurelian to that point had destroyed every city that resisted him, but he spared Tyana after having a vision of the great 1st-century philosopher Apollonius of Tyana, whom he respected greatly, in a dream.
 Apollonius implored: "Aurelian, if you desire to rule, abstain from the blood of the innocent!
 Aurelian, if you will conquer, be merciful!"
 Aurelian spared Tyana, and it paid off; many more cities submitted to him upon seeing that the Emperor would not exact revenge upon them.
 Within six months, his armies stood at the gates of Palmyra, which surrendered when Zenobia tried to flee to the Sassanid Empire.

-Aurelian and the personification of Sol defeat the Palmyrene Empire, and celebrates ORIENS AVG – oriens Augusti: the rising sun/star of Augustus.
-Legend: IMP.
-AVRELIANVS AVG. / ORIENS AVG. – XIR.

 Eventually Zenobia and her son were captured and made to walk the streets of Rome in his triumph, the woman in golden chains.
-With the grain stores once again shipped to Rome, Aurelian's soldiers handed out free bread to the citizens of the city, and the Emperor was hailed a hero by his subjects.
+With the grain stores of Rome refilled, Aurelian's soldiers handed out free bread to the citizens of the city, and the Emperor was hailed a hero by his subjects.
 After a brief clash with the Persians and another in Egypt against the usurper Firmus, Aurelian was obliged to return to Palmyra in 273 when that city rebelled once more.
 This time, Aurelian allowed his soldiers to sack the city, and Palmyra never recovered.
 More honors came his way; he was now known as Parthicus Maximus and Restitutor Orientis ("Restorer of the East").

 He took up the title Restitutor Orbis ("Restorer of the World").
 This title was first assumed by Aurelian in late summer of 272, and had been carried previously by both Valerian and Gallienus.
 (Note: This title had also been attested in the epigraphs of Gordian III and Philip.)
 The increased frequency of its usage was Aurelian's innovation.

 The rich province of Egypt was also recovered by Aurelian.
 The Brucheion (Royal Quarter) in Alexandria was burned to the ground.
 This section of the city once contained the Library of Alexandria, although the extent of the surviving Library in Aurelian's time is uncertain.